2022 Kyrgyzstan–Tajikistan clashes: Escalation

 On 14 September, one Tajik border guard was killed and two others were wounded during clashes with Kyrgyz guards who accused Tajikistan of taking positions in a demarcated area.
 Later the same day, two border guards were reported killed and eleven others wounded, five of whom were civilians.

 On 16 September, the conflict escalated.
 The use of tanks and armored personnel carriers was reported, as well as the shelling of the Batken Airport in the city of Batken, Kyrgyzstan.
 Tajikistan accused Kyrgyzstan of shelling an outpost and seven border villages with heavy weapons.
 Tajik forces also entered a Kyrgyz border village.
 At least 31 injuries were reported by Kyrgyzstan, while one civilian was killed and three others were injured according to Tajik forces in Isfara, and Kyrgyzstan later announced 24 people had died and 87 more were injured.

-Multiple ceasefires between increasingly higher ranking officials have been reached but have repeatedly been broken.
+Multiple ceasefires between increasingly higher-ranking officials have been reached but have repeatedly been broken.
 Coincidentally, the leaders of both countries were attending the 2022 SCO summit of the Shanghai Cooperation Organisation held in Samarkand, Uzbekistan, where they met and discussed the conflict.
 The Kyrgyz Parliament held an emergency meeting due to the situation.
 More than 136,000 people were evacuated from the conflict zone by Kyrgyzstan.
-Tajikistan said that 15 of its civilians were killed in a Kyrgyz Bayraktar TB2 drone strike on a mosque.
+Tajikistan said that 1 tank destroyed and 15 of its civilians were killed in a Kyrgyz Bayraktar TB2 drone strike on a mosque.

 Houses and civilian structures, including markets and schools, in the village of Ak-Sai in Kyrgyzstan were reported to have been intentionally burned and looted.
 Kyrgyzstan authorities said that 137,000 people had been evacuated to the Batken and Osh regions.